NixOS/nix.dev/source/tutorials/nixos/integration-testing-using-virtual-machines.md

 Unlike the previous example, the virtual machines need an expressive name to distinguish them.
 For this example we choose `client` and `server`.

-To set up all machines and execute the test script:
+Set up all machines and run the test script:

 ```shell-session
 nix-build postgrest.nix